Teaching Writing Online

 Marking Lower-Stakes Assignments

 For lower-stakes assignments, you may not need rubrics.
-Instead, try to offer a few general comments in the form of an announcment to the entire class addressing the goals of the assignment.
+Instead, try to offer a few general comments in the form of an announcement to the entire class addressing the goals of the assignment.
 For example, in the Genre Analysis assignment portion of the Audio Essay project, a teacher could give students credit for completing the assignment and then post an announcement addressing the major themes and/or issues in the posts.
 For the Letter-in-Sound piece, a teacher could focus comments on the parts of the assignment that will lead to a successful final project.

 The assignment includes the following questions that speak to the self-reflexivity required in the final essay: Why are you interested in speaking and “writing” about it?
 What do you hope to learn or accomplish?
 What challenges do you anticipate?
 How do you feel about taking on this project?